Herodium: Construction

+This fortress, which is some sixty stadia distant from Jerusalem, is naturally strong and very suitable for such a structure, for reasonably nearby is a hill, raised to a (greater) height by the hand of man and rounded off in the shape of a breast.
+At intervals it has round towers, and it has a steep ascent formed of two hundred steps of hewn stone.
+Within it are costly royal apartments made for security and for ornament at the same time.
+At the base of the hill there are pleasure grounds built in such a way as to be worth seeing, among other things because of the way in which water, which is lacking in that place, is brought in from a distance and at great expense.
+The surrounding plain was built up as a city second to none, with the hill serving as an acropolis for the other dwellings.

 Archaeologists believe that the palace was designed by architects and built by slaves and paid workers (contractors).
 Herod was considered one of the greatest builders of his time and was not daunted by geography—his palace was built on the edge of the desert and was situated atop an artificial hill.
 The largest of the four towers was built on a stone base 18 meters in diameter.
 This was most likely where Herod lived; he decorated his rooms with mosaic floors and elaborate frescoes.
 The other three towers, which consisted of living spaces and storage, were 16 meters in diameter.
 Outside, several cisterns were built to collect water that was channeled into the palace.

 The city of Herodium served as a capital of a toparchy.

 Great Jewish Revolt

 During the First Jewish–Roman War (66–73 CE), Herodium was held by Jewish rebels.
 At some point during the revolt, the fort's defenders transformed Herod's triclinium into a synagogue.
 In 68 CE, rebel leader Simon bar Giora, then operating from nearby Teqoa, attempted to seize Herodium.
 He sent an emissary, Eleazar, to persuade the garrison to surrender, but the defenders uncovered the plot and expelled him.
 Eleazar then threw himself from the fortress ramparts.

 After the fall of Jerusalem in 70 CE, Herodium remained one of three major fortresses (alongside Machaerus and Masada) still under rebel control, though the specific faction holding it is uncertain.
 By this time, the site appears to have been defended by a relatively small force, likely joined by refugees fleeing Jerusalem.
 Herodium was ultimately captured, likely in early 72 CE, by the Roman legate Sextus Lucilius Bassus.
 The fortress seems to have fallen rapidly, as Josephus provides only a brief mention of its surrender.